-Welcome to Bay Lake History 101, a presentation that attempts to tell some of the original settlers of our community.
+Welcome to Bay Lake History 101, a presentation that attempts to tell some of the stories of some of the original settlers of our community.

 It was created for those who love Bay Lake because when we learn about our history we strengthen our community.